Elephantomyia pulchella: Description

 All studied E. pulchella type specimens are preserved males, with the females of the species unknown as of 2015.
 The body length ranges from approximately 3.42–3.63 mm long, not including the rostrum.
-The head has a rostrum which is similar in length to the abdomen and about ⅔ the wing length, being between 2.22–2.77 mm long.
+The head has a rostrum which is similar in length to the abdomen and about two-thirds the wing length, being between 2.22–2.77 mm long.
 This rostrum to wing and abdomen ratio is not seen in the other described Baltic amber Elephantomyia.
 The rostrum has elongated palpus at the tip, each composed of four segments and having a system of microtrichia hairs.
 The basal three palpus segments are elongated cylinders, while the apical segments are shortest.
 The fifteen segmented antennae are small, composed of an elongated scape, widened pedicle and thirteen flagellomeres.
 As the flagellomeres progress from the base to the tip of the antennae they change from squat and crowded together to elongated.
 The five flagellomeres at the base have two long setae on them, while the next three flagellomeres have three setae.
 Flagellomeres ten to thirteen have four setae each, while the elongated segments fourteen and fifteen do not have any.
 The wings are between 3.8–4.5 mm long with a pale brown pterostigma that is oval in shape.
 The Rs vein, as designated by the Comstock–Needham system, is slightly curved and about 5 times the length of the base segment of the R5 vein.
 The Rs is shorter than the length of the connected R2+3+4 vein.